15. Unevaluated expressions (*)

 As we will soon see, compound expressions represent a call to \(f\) (an operator) on a sequence of arguments \(e_1,e_2,\dots,e_n\) (operands).
 It is why, equivalently, we denote them by \(f(e_1,e_2,\dots,e_n)\).

+On the other hand, names have no meaning without an explicitly stated context, which we will explore in Chapter 16.
+Prior to that, we treat them as meaning-less.
 Hence, for the time being, we are only interested in the syntax or grammar of our language, not the semantics.
-We are abstract in the sense that, in the expression mean(rates)+2, which we know from Section 9.3.5 that we can equivalently express as `+`(mean(rates), 2), neither mean, x, nor even `+` have the usual sense.
-Therefore, we should treat them as equivalent to, say, f(g(x), 2) or nobody(expects(spanish_inquisition), 2).
+We are abstract in the sense that, in the expression mean(rates)+2, which we know from Section 9.3.5 that we can equivalently articulate as `+`(mean(rates), 2), neither mean, x, nor even `+` has the usual sense.
+Therefore, we should consider it the same as, say, f(g(x), 2) or nobody(expects(spanish_inquisition), 2).

 15.2.
-Language objects#
+Language objects

 There are three types of language objects in R: